CMPE281Proj/project2/README.md

 -	npm install -g @aws-amplify/cli
 -	Load node modules for the cloned project using 'npm install'
 -	Add nodes modules folder to .gitignore since it is huge
+-   Make sure you are logged into aws console before amplify configure
 -	Set up amplify using ‘amplify configure’
     -	Press enter to continue
     -	set region : us-east-1
     -	set user name:
-    -	Click on the link and complete the IAM user creation process.
+    -	Click on the link and complete the IAM user creation process (Enable console access along with programmatic access)
     -	Download the credentials.csv that holds the access and secret key of the new user (once closed , you cannot get the details again)
     -	Go back to the editor and specify access and secret key in the terminal
     -	Set profile name for the user created
+    #You are going to use this user as admin instead of root user.
+    If you want to login to the user created above, open the credentials file you downloaded.
+    Use the console log in link for iam user login and proceed with credentials.
 -	Initialize Amplify on the repo using ‘amplify init’
     -	Set name of the project
     -	Name of the environment:dev (DEFAULT)